 This festival is generally celebrated in July/August.
 However, this year it was on the 30th of July 2019.
-People have been giving ‘peace’ offerings, sacrifices to demons, serpents, supernatural beings along with natural elements such as water, fire, and the wind since the beginning of time.
+Since the beginning, people have given ‘peace’ offerings and sacrifices to demons, serpents, supernatural beings, and natural elements such as water, fire, and the wind.

-Legend has it that a demon named Ghantakarna, a notorious demon who was known to spread havoc amongst the people.
+Legend has it that a demon named Ghantakarna was a notorious demon who was known to spread havoc amongst the people.
 Therefore, this festival is to remember and celebrate the end of Ghantakarna.

 The children make the effigies of Ghantakarna out of bamboo, tree branches, and dried corn stalks.
 The children collect money from passersby in the name of Ghantakarna.
 The children shout and call those who refuse to give money, “look at the grandson of Ganthe Mangal; he is coming!”
 This day also marks the beginning of the month-long Lakhe Naach (Mask dance)

-In the past, when water scarcity or thunderstorms brought illnesses such as gastrointestinal problems, which are common during the monsoon period, people believed that evil spirits were behind the diseases.
+In the past, when water scarcity or thunderstorms brought illnesses such as gastrointestinal problems, common during the monsoon period, people believed that evil spirits were behind the diseases.
 They found that evil spirits could cause these diseases because of the absence of The Nine Durgas (Nava Durga).